 A Medicare patient came in for an evaluation.
 The physician who wrote the patient’s PT referral no longer works at the physician’s office, and none of the other doctors are willing to sign the initial plan of care.
 The patient hasn’t had a chance to find a new PCP yet—so, are we allowed to directly bill the patient for the evaluation?

 We strongly advise against billing the patient directly.
 If the initial evaluation happened fairly recently, you may still have some time to get a signature on the original plan of care.
-As we write here, “to remain in compliance with this condition of payment, a therapist must obtain a signed plan of care certification within 30 days of a Medicare patient’s initial therapy visit.”
+As we write in this blog post, “to remain in compliance with this condition of payment, a therapist must obtain a signed plan of care certification within 30 days of a Medicare patient’s initial therapy visit.”
 So, assuming 30 days haven’t passed, you may still begin treating the patient, and he or she can take the time to get scheduled with a new PCP and grab a signature.

 If I treat a Medicare patient twice on one date of service on two different body regions, can I still bill Medicare and get paid?